queryluke/masseffect-5e-data/text/en/manual/how-to-play.md

 other circumstance might make it challenging for an operative to complete a task.
 In those cases, the GM decides what happens, often relying on the roll of a die to determine the results of an action.

-### 3. The DM narrates the results of the operatives’ actions.
+### 3. The GM narrates the results of the operatives’ actions.

 Describing the results often leads to another decision point, which brings the flow of the game right back to step 1.